Speech-Language Sciences Concentration (SLS)

 Applying to the Program

-- Only students with a completed bachelor’s degree (any major) from a regionally accredited institution may apply to this program.
+- Only students with a completed bachelor’s degree in a field other than Communication Sciences and Disorders from a regionally accredited institution may apply to this program.

-- Students should apply for admission to this degree program in fall semester; admission occurs in spring for cohorts that begin only in the summer.
+- Students should apply for admission to this degree program in fall or spring semester; admission occurs in spring for cohorts that begin only in the summer.

 - Admission for a 2nd degree requires an overall GPA from the previous degree of at least 2.75.